 Hi!
 My name's Edward Nutting (but I prefer just Ed).
-I was born in Enfield, London in March '96 but have since moved to Bristol for university.
+I was born in Enfield, London in March '96 but have since moved to Bristol for university, where I now live and continue to study.
 I've tried a lot of things in the past but am always up for new stuff.
 Below is a short summary of "the things which stuck".

 It's fair to say that my hobby and passion is also my subject and my work.
 I started programming when I was around 8 years old by getting a book from a library.
 My dad also helped teach me quite a bit and I was quickly hooked.
 Why?
 Because you can make computers do stuff - cool stuff - and exactly what you want them to (if you know how).